Probing the interplay between jets, winds and multi-phase gas in 11 radio-quiet PG Quasars: A uGMRT-VLA study: Results

 Section~\ref{morphology} discusses the morphological properties of the VLA-observed sources and how they compare with the results inferred from our uGMRT study.
-Table~\ref{Table3} summarizes the VLA 5~GHz total intensity and the mean in-band ($\sim4-6$~GHz) spectral index values of individual sources.
+Table~\ref{Table3} summarizes the VLA 5~GHz total intensity and the mean spectral index values estimated from the VLA in-band ($\sim4-6$~GHz) spectral index images (denoted as $\alpha_{in-band}$) of individual sources.
 Both $\alpha_\mathrm{2-freq}$ and $\alpha_\mathrm{in-band}$ reported in this paper are the mean values measured from the respective spectral index images over relevant regions, and the uncertainty in the spectral index values is measured as the mean value from the spectral index noise images for the same regions.
 S$^{5000}_\mathrm{core}$ and L$^{5000}_\mathrm{core}$ refer to the VLA 5~GHz core flux density and luminosity, while S$^{5000}_\mathrm{tot}$ refers to the total flux density.
-Size$^{685}_\mathrm{core}$ refers to the VLA `core' sizes (derived via the Gaussian-fitting AIPS task {\tt JMFIT}).
+Size$^{5000}_\mathrm{core}$ refers to the VLA `core' sizes (derived via the Gaussian-fitting AIPS task {\tt JMFIT}).
 Note that the uGMRT/VLA `core' sizes were beam-deconvolved when unresolved, and not when resolved (typically marginally).
 P$^{5000}_\mathrm{jet}$ refers to the 5~GHz jet kinetic power estimated using the empirical relation derived by \citet{MerloniHeinz07} for a sample of low-luminosity AGN.
-The mean spectral index values estimated from the VLA in-band ($\sim4-6$~GHz) spectral index images are denoted as $\alpha_{in-band}$.
 Table~\ref{Table4} presents the polarized flux density, fractional polarization, and polarization angle values for the 4 polarized sources in our sample.
 We also provide upper limits on fractional polarization for the remaining sources in Table~\ref{Table5}.
 The VLA polarization properties of the sample are discussed in Section~\ref{poln}.
 The global correlations between the radio, ionized gas (traced by [O~III]), and molecular gas (traced by CO (2-1)) properties observed in our sample are discussed in Section~\ref{discussion_feedback}.